Musical Instrument Repairers and Tuners

 The difference between "proper" and "improper" is something only your experience and touch can tell you.
 It's next to impossible to describe it in concrete terms, not to mention - to transform it into an algorithm.

-Rich Grimolizzi (Low) says
+Rich Grimolizzi (Low) 4 years ago

 A robot rolling up to a piano and physically handling a tuning hammer to turn pins would probably cost more than what a piano tuner gets paid in the long run